AdobeDocs/marketo.en/help/sky/rename-a-stream.md

 ---
-Title: rename-a-stream
+title: rename-a-stream
-Description: Rename a Stream
+description: Rename a Stream
 ---

 # Rename a Stream